Efficient simplicial replacement of semi-algebraic sets: Precise statements of the main results

 \begin{definition}[$\ell$-equivalences] We say that a map $f:X \rightarrow Y$ between two topological spaces is an $\ell$-equivalence, if the induced homomorphisms between the homotopy groups $f_*: \pi_i(X) \rightarrow \pi_i(Y)$ are isomorphisms for $0 \leq i \leq \ell$ \cite[page 68]{Novikov}. \end{definition}

-(Note that our definition of $\ell$-equivalence deviates a little from the standard one which requires that homomorphisms between the homotopy groups $f_*: \pi_i(X) \rightarrow \pi_i(Y)$ are isomorphisms for $0 \leq i \leq \ell-1$, and only an epimorphism for $i=\ell$.
-Since the definition we use is that of a stronger property, the theorems in this paper will continue to hold if one replaces our notion of $\ell$-equivalence with the more traditional one.)
+\begin{remark} Note that our definition of $\ell$-equivalence deviates a little from the standard one which requires that homomorphisms between the homotopy groups $f_*: \pi_i(X) \rightarrow \pi_i(Y)$ are isomorphisms for $0 \leq i \leq \ell-1$, and only an epimorphism for $i=\ell$.
+An $\ell$-equivalence in our sense is an $\ell$-equivalence in the traditional sense. \end{remark}

 The relation of $\ell$-equivalence as defined above is not an equivalence relation since it is not symmetric.
 In order to make it symmetric one needs to ``formally invert'' $\ell$-equivalences.

 \begin{definition}[$\ell$-equivalent and homologically $\ell$-equivalent] We will say that \emph{$X$ is $\ell$-equivalent to $Y$} (denoted $X \sim_\ell Y$), if and only if there exists spaces, $X=X_0,X_1,\ldots,X_n=Y$ and $\ell$-equivalences $f_1,\ldots,f_{n}$ as shown below: